-- The album I produced with The Ericksons, The Wild, is out now.
+JANUARY The Wild, the album I produced with The Ericksons, is out now.
 Here's an interview with Jenny and Bethany about the album, the studio we worked at, and our creative process:

 JUNE, JULY, AUGUST, SEPTEMBER, OCTOBER, NOVEMBER AND DECEMBER 2012:

-The second half of 2012 went really fast, and I worked almost non-stop.
-Here are the highlights from the second half of the year:
+The second half of 2012 went really fast.
+Here are the highlights:

 “[Silver Age] hearkens back to the ferociously loud yet brightly melodic punkish pop-rock of prime Sugar, with a fiercely aggressive sound combining loud, buzzing guitars, energetic rhythms, snarling vocals and anthemic pop hooks.” - Don Yates, KEXP